bumxu/MixcloudHarvester/README.md

 ![Mixcloud Harvester](https://raw.githubusercontent.com/Bumxu/MixcloudHarvester/master/Branding/desplazamiento.png)

+Mixcloud Harvester was an extension for Google Chrome browser that gave you direct access to Mixcloud music.

+* * *

 ### Chrome Web Store removes Mixcloud Harvester:
 > **05/09/2014:**
 Your Google Chrome item, "Mixcloud Harvester Downloader," with ID: afaibpbhjbconbdfokmbkgdgidflbola did not comply with our policies and was removed from the Google Chrome Web Store.

+* * *

 #### Original text:
 > ![MH in action](https://raw.githubusercontent.com/Bumxu/MixcloudHarvester/master/Branding/MK%203.0/H1.png)